The Ultimate In Birding Tours

 OUTLINE ITINERARY

-• Day 1: Early afternoon tour start at Budapest airport.
+• Day 1: Midday tour start at Budapest airport.
 Drive to Balmazújváros in the Hortobágy National Park

 • Days 2-3: Hortobágy National Park.